2 Effect Size: Explanation and Guidelines

 Many people—including reviewers of manuscripts and grant proposals—take them to be nearly as canonical as p < .05 for something being “significant.”
 This is a real shame since effect sizes offer us the opportunity to finally move beyond making important decisions based on simplistic, one-size-fits-all rules.

 Therefore, effect size measures, including Cohen’s d, are best used objectively to compare effects between studies—not to establish some standardized gauge of the absolute value of an intervention.
+This is indeed part of what is done in meta-analyses.

 Indeed, interventions and factors that have “small” effects can be quite important.
 This seems especially true for long-term changes, such as those one strives for in educational interventions or for the subtle but persistent effects of racism.
 Teaching a diabetic patient how to check their blood insulin may have only a small effect on their A1C levels in a given day, but can save their life (or at least a few toes) in the long run.